Speedboat Studio General Spec

 What is Generative Art?

-Generative art, as defined by Datash in their article, is artwork that has "gone through a generation process by a system" that is set into motion with some degree of autonomy contributing to or resulting in a completed work of art.
+Generative art, as defined by in their , is artwork that has "gone through a generation process by a system" .

 In layman terms, it means art that has been created by an artist, but combined by a machine or system.
 NFTs have become popular mediums for generative art as generative art can now be created and owned via smart contracts.